Skip to content

 Immediate closures

-Immediate account closures are for cases when you or Solaris cannot continue the relationship with a customer and must terminate the account right away, e.g., for compliance reasons.
+Immediate account closures apply when you or Solaris cannot continue the relationship and must terminate the account immediately (e.g., for compliance reasons).

 • ACCOUNT_REVOCATION_INTERNAL